Understanding SmartPush Metrics (for SHOPLINE Merchants)

 Use Case 3: Reward Customers Who Leave Positive Product Reviews

-Scenario: Customers submit product reviews with a 5-star rating, and then you want to reward them with a discount code.
+Scenario: A customer submits a product review with a 5-star rating, and you want to reward them with a discount code.

 1. Create a segment using the event Product Review Submitted.